Warning! There have been changes to the course - please refer to the transition information

-This degree is a relaunch of the Master of Sustainability and Climate Policy.
-It develops knowledge, understanding and appreciation of what it means living within nature and our planetary boundaries.
+This course is a relaunch of the Master of Sustainability and Climate Policy.
+It develops knowledge, understanding and appreciation of what it means to live within nature and our planetary boundaries.
 In a sense, it goes beyond sustainability and has developed out of the recent extinction rebellion and climate strike movements.
-The resultant Environment and Climate Emergency is increasingly accepted as policy by national, state and local governmental authorities across the world.
-The course aligns with Curtin strategy of demand driven research introducing a strong emphasis on research in a master by coursework to address a rapidly diversifying economy reflecting on a competitive job market and changes in students’ interests.
-To that purpose, the teaching and learning approach seeks to expose students to real world practice and challenges while favouring familiarisation with industry and local governments’ expectations when hiring graduates.
+The resultant Environment and Climate Emergency is increasingly accepted as policy by national, state and local governmental authorities worldwide.
+The course aligns with Curtin’s strategy of demand-driven research introducing a strong emphasis on research in a master by coursework to address a rapidly diversifying economy reflecting on a competitive job market and changes in students’ interests.
+To that purpose, the teaching and learning approach seeks to expose students to real-world practice and challenges while favouring familiarisation with industry and local governments’ expectations when hiring graduates.
 The course will graduate global citizens to affect change.

 Recommended Study Pattern

-Complete eight core subjects and six optional subjects from a list.
+Complete 11 core subjects and 4 optional subjects from a list.

 To qualify for the award of Masters of Environment and Climate Emergency students must complete a total of 11 core subjects, and 4 option subjects within the program.